-The Establishment and Operation of a Liquid Hydrocarbon Pipeline
+The Establishment and Operation of a Liquid Hydrocarbon Pipeline municipal drinking water supply.
+There are no threats identified within the Town in the Assessment Report.

 The location and siting of liquid hydrocarbon pipelines is not controlled by the Town, therefore managing this activity through direction and recommendations to the appropriate approval authority is the most effective approach for this local threat.